Ashique01/calcultaor/README.md

-# Calculator Project Readme
+# Calculator Project

-This simple calculator project provides basic arithmetic operations in a user-friendly interface.
-Users can perform addition, subtraction, multiplication, and division, as well as use the percentage operator.
-The calculator also allows users to clear the display, remove the last entered character, and calculate results.
+This simple calculator project provides a user-friendly interface for basic arithmetic operations, including addition, subtraction, multiplication, division, and percentage calculations.
+Users can also clear the display, remove the last entered character, and calculate results with ease.

 ## Features